segfault24/esiclient/EsiClient/docs/CorporationApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 <a name="getCorporationsCorporationIdStructures"></a>
 # **getCorporationsCorporationIdStructures**
-> List&lt;GetCorporationsCorporationIdStructures200Ok&gt; getCorporationsCorporationIdStructures(corporationId, datasource, language, page, token, userAgent, xUserAgent)
+> List&lt;GetCorporationsCorporationIdStructures200Ok&gt; getCorporationsCorporationIdStructures(corporationId, acceptLanguage, datasource, ifNoneMatch, language, page, token)

 Get corporation structures

-Get a list of corporation structures  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager
+Get a list of corporation structures.
+This route&#39;s version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager

 ### Example
 ```java